gregjohnsonbiometrics/biometrics.utilities/README.md

 Clark_Cvans_R` computes the Clark and Evans (1954)[^9] aggregation index.
 The aggregation index R is a measure of clustering or ordering of trees on a plot.
 It is the ratio of the observed mean nearest neighbor distance in the trees to that expected for a Poisson point process of the same intensity.
 A value R > 1 suggests ordering, while R < 1 suggests clustering (unequal inter-tree competition).
 R has been proposed as a two-sided, distance-dependent tree competition metric.

-This implementation can use the Donnelly's[^11] edge correction if polygon or circle coordinates are supplied; otherwise an uncorrected estimate is returned.
+This implementation can use Donnelly's[^11] edge correction if polygon or circle coordinates are supplied; otherwise an uncorrected estimate is returned.

 $R = \frac{\frac{\sum{ d_i }}{N}}{(\frac{A}{N})^{0.5}/2}$